Glitch (South Korean TV series)

-Glitch (Korean: 글리치) is a 2022 South Korean streaming television series directed by Roh Deok and written by Gin Han-sai.
-Starring Jeon Yeo-been and Nana, it tells the story of a young woman who tries to track down her missing boyfriend with the help of a UFO-watching club.
-The show was released on 7 October 2022 on Netflix.
+Glitch (Korean: 글리치) is a 2022 South Korean science fiction television series written by Gin Han-sai, directed by Roh Deok, and starring Jeon Yeo-been and Nana, it tells the story of a young woman who tries to track down her missing boyfriend with the help of a UFO-watching club.
+It was released on Netflix on October 7, 2022.

 Synopsis

 Hong Ji-hyo comes from a rich family.
 She has a steady job, obtained through family connections.
 One night, her boyfriend of four years suddenly disappears.
 As she goes in search of him, she tries to uncover the truth behind a mysterious secret with the help of a community of UFO watchers, including Heo Bo-ra.